 There are three main types of UV rays:

-UV-A rays which damage the DNA in skin cells, causing aging of the skin (wrinkles!) and increasing the risk of skin cancer.
+UV-A rays damage the DNA in skin cells, causing aging of the skin (wrinkles!) and increasing the risk of skin cancer.

-UV-C rays which are even more energetic but are blocked by the earth’s ozone layer and never reach us down here at ground level.
+UV-C rays are even more energetic but are blocked by the earth’s ozone layer and never reach us down here at ground level.